-Employee contributions: If you are an employee earning salary or wages, you will need to make regular contributions (unless you are on a savings suspension or you have reached "qualifying age").
+Employee contributions: If you are an employee earning salary or wages, you will need to make regular contributions (unless you are on a savings suspension or you have reached "qualifying age", see page 6).

-You can choose to contribute an amount equal to 3, 4, 6, 8 or 10% of your gross (before tax) salary or wages, plus any other remuneration such as bonuses and overtime.
+You can choose to contribute an amount equal to 3%, 4%, 6%, 8% or 10% of your gross (before tax) salary or wages, plus any other remuneration such as bonuses and overtime.
 If you do not choose a contribution rate, your rate will be 3%.
 You can change your contribution rate between these percentages, or even take a savings suspension, from time to time.